ARMmbed/mbed-crypto/README.md

 Mbed Crypto is a reference implementation of the PSA cryptography API.
 It is written in portable C.

+## Relationship to Mbed TLS

+Mbed Crypto provides all the cryptography for Mbed TLS in one self-contained library.
+Mbed Crypto originally was part of Mbed TLS itself, but was split out into its own library starting with Mbed TLS 3.0.0.

+Today, Mbed Crypto provides two APIs: the deprecated Mbed TLS classic cryptography APIs and the PSA Crypo API.
+As Mbed TLS uses more and more of the PSA Crypto API for its cryptography needs, Mbed Crypto will expose less and less of the deprecated Mbed TLS classic cryptography APIs.

+The Mbed TLS classic APIs are not recommended for future use.
+We'd recommend only using non-deprecated APIs, as any deprecated APIs are subject to change or removal.
+Deprecated functions are marked with `MBEDTLS_DEPRECATED`.
+Note that headers with deprecated functions may entirely disappear from public interface of the library in the future.
+This includes constants that these headers expose that haven't been formally marked as deprecated.

 ## Documentation

 The Mbed Crypto library is a reference implementation of the PSA cryptography API.
 Please refer to the PSA Cryptography API documents for an overview of the library's interfaces and a detailed description of the types, macros and functions that it provides.